Part 1: Ministerial code of ethics

 - a duty to uphold the political impartiality of the Civil Service, and not to ask civil servants to act in any way which would conflict with the Welsh Government Civil Service Code and the requirements of the Constitutional Reform and Governance Act 2010.

-3.3 Ministers are responsible for issuing instructions to the Private Office staff supporting them in their role as ministers.
-These staff must not be used to support ministers in their party political or constituency capacity.
+3.4 Ministers are responsible for issuing instructions to the Private Office staff supporting them in their role as Ministers.
+These staff must not be used to support Ministers in their party political or constituency capacity.

 Civil servants and party political engagements

-3.4 If a minister wishes to have a factual brief for a party political or other non-ministerial event to explain Welsh Government policies or actions, this can be provided on the same basis as information may be provided to any other Assembly Member, but it is not appropriate for a minister to request civil servants to prepare a draft speech for such an event (although they may properly ask special advisers to do so).
+3.5 If a minister wishes to have a factual brief for a party political or other non-ministerial event to explain Welsh Government policies or actions, this can be provided on the same basis as information may be provided to any other Member of the Senedd, but it is not appropriate for a minister to request civil servants to prepare a draft speech for such an event (although they may properly ask Special Advisers to do so).
+Factual briefs would normally be provided in written form.
+Ministers may also request civil servants to provide technical briefings to Members of the Senedd or the UK Parliament.
+Such briefings may be provided orally and allow for questions to be asked, but must be factual in nature and may be offered to Members of all parties in order to maintain the impartiality of the civil service.

-3.5 Ministers should not ask civil servants to attend, still less take part in, party conferences or meetings of a party political nature.
+3.6 Ministers should not ask civil servants to attend, still less take part in, Party Conferences or meetings of a party political nature.
 Nor should civil servants in their official capacity accept invitations to conferences convened by, or under the aegis of, party political organisations except when their presence is required for carrying through essential Welsh Government business unconnected with the conference.
 (This does not include, for example, conferences of the Trades Union Congress or the Confederation of British Industry).
-An exception to this rule is made for special advisers who, under the terms of their contracts, may attend party functions, including the annual party conference (but they may not speak publicly at the conference) and maintain contact with party members.
+An exception to this rule is made for Special Advisers who, under the terms of their contracts, may attend party functions, including the annual Party Conference (but they may not speak publicly at the Conference) and maintain contact with party members.

 Contacts with external organisations

-3.6 Ministers meet many people and organisations and consider a wide range of views as part of the formulation of government policy.
+3.7 Ministers meet many people and organisations and consider a wide range of views as part of the formulation of Government policy.
 The basic facts of formal meetings between ministers and outside interest groups should be recorded, setting out the reasons for the meeting, and the names of those attending and the interests represented.
-Ministers should not meet formally with professional public affairs organisations (lobbyists) seeking to influence the views or decisions of government.
+Ministers should not meet formally with professional public affairs organisations (lobbyists) seeking to influence the views or decisions of Government.

 Acceptance and signing of petitions

-3.8 Ministers may sometimes be asked to sign petitions.
-Under no circumstances will Welsh Ministers sign petitions which are to be submitted to the Welsh Government.
+3.9 Ministers may sometimes be asked to sign petitions.
+Under no circumstances will Welsh ministers sign petitions which are to be submitted to the Welsh Government.

 The role of the Accounting Officer

-3.9 The Permanent Secretary is the Principal Accounting Officer for the Welsh Ministers.
-Section 133 of the Government of Wales Act 2006 provides that the Principal Accounting Officer for the Welsh Ministers may designate other members of Welsh Government staff as additional accounting officers to be responsible for a defined area of the Welsh Government’s activities.
+3.10 The Permanent Secretary is the Principal Accounting Officer for the Welsh ministers.
+Section 133 of the Government of Wales Act 2006 provides that the Principal Accounting Officer for the Welsh ministers may designate other members of Welsh Government staff as additional accounting officers to be responsible for a defined area of the Welsh Government’s activities.
 Where such appointments are made, ministers should have proper regard for their responsibilities.

 Ministers' constituency* and party interests

-* includes ministers who are regional rather than constituency Assembly Members
+* includes ministers who are regional rather than constituency Members of the Senedd

 Constituency and party interests

 4.1 Ministers are provided with facilities at the Welsh Government’s expense to enable them to carry out their official duties.
-These facilities should not generally be used for party or constituency activities.
-Ministers should have their constituency work done at their own expense, as they would if they were Assembly Members who do not hold ministerial office.
-Ministers are entitled to an Assembly salary and to be reimbursed for expenditure necessarily incurred in order to enable performance of the members’ duties as an Assembly Member.
+These facilities should not generally be used for Party or constituency activities.
+Ministers should have their constituency work done at their own expense, as they would if they were Members of the Senedd who do not hold Ministerial office.
+Ministers are entitled to a Senedd salary and to be reimbursed for expenditure necessarily incurred in order to enable performance of the Members’ duties as a Member of the Senedd.

 4.2 Government property should not generally be used for constituency work or party political activities.
 However, the reality of ministers’ working lives means that there will inevitably be some overlap between their official ministerial business and their constituency or party work.
 There will be occasions when ministers may wish to use their rooms for meetings which impinge on such work and which, to enable the smooth functioning of their ministerial lives, it would be appropriate for them to undertake.
 Examples of circumstances in which it would be appropriate include:

-- Meetings between ministers and their Assembly Member support staff for specific, clearly defined reasons involving the interaction between ministerial and constituency business, such as diary planning discussions.
+Meetings between ministers and their Senedd support staff for specific, clearly defined reasons involving the interaction between ministerial and constituency business, such as diary planning discussions.

-- Meetings with Assembly Members from within their own party to discuss the handling of Assembly business.
+Meetings with Members of the Senedd from within their own party to discuss the handling of Senedd business.

 4.3 Where ministers, in exceptional circumstances, host party political events on Welsh Government property it should be at their own or party expense.

-4.4 Where ministers have to take decisions on their own portfolios which might have a particular impact on their own constituencies or electoral regions, they must take particular care to avoid any possible conflict of interest.
-Where ministers are uncertain about whether a conflict arises between their ministerial and constituency/regional responsibilities they should consult the First Minister, for decision as to how the business is to be handled.
+4.4 Where ministers have to take decisions on their own portfolios which might have a particular impact on their own constituencies or electoral regions, they must take particular care to avoid any possible conflict of interest or apparent conflict of interest.
+Similarly ministers should not act in any ministerial capacity which might be perceived as favouring inappropriately their constituency or region, or one of more of their constituents.
+Press releases or statements made in a ministerial role and which particularly single out the benefits to the Minister’s own constituency or region should be avoided.
+Ministers are not, however, precluded from taking any decisions which might impact upon their constituency where there is no particular impact, for example in consideration of an all-Wales programme of action.
+Where Ministers are uncertain about whether a conflict arises between their Ministerial and constituency/regional responsibilities they should consult the First Minister, for decision as to how the business is to be handled.
+All considerations about whether a conflict might exist, and any action taken as a result, should be recorded.

 Public Services Ombudsman Wales

-- if the complainant is not a constituent, refer them to their constituency AM
+if the complainant is not a constituent, refer them to their constituency MS;

-- if the complainant is a constituent, or does not wish to approach their AM, refer them to the Welsh Government’s Customer Complaints Policy
+if the complainant is a constituent, or does not wish to approach their MS, refer them to the Welsh Government’s Customer Complaints Policy;

-4.6 Ministers should, wherever possible, act no differently from other Assembly Members, particularly where the complainant is a constituent.
+4.6 Ministers should, wherever possible, act no differently from other Members of the Senedd, particularly where the complainant is a constituent.

 Leading deputations and making representations (including in planning cases): General ministerial involvement